When men become sexually aroused, a number of hormones, muscles, nerves, and blood vessels all work in conjunction with one another to signal a...

 - erectile dysfunction medications taken by mouth, such as sildenafil (Viagra)

 - vacuum devices

 What Are the Complications of Erection Problems?

 The complications associated with erection problems are significant and can impact your quality of life.
 If you experience erection problems, you may also experience:

 - relationship problems

 How Can You Prevent Erection Problems?

 To prevent erection problems, you should engage in healthy lifestyle behaviors, such as eating a healthy diet, maintaining a healthy weight, and exercising regularly.
-If you have chronic health conditions, such as diabetes or heart disease, you should also work with your doctor to manage your symptoms.
-If you experience mental health problems, such as anxiety or depression, you should also seek treatment.
+If you have a chronic health condition, such as diabetes or heart disease, you should also work with your doctor to manage your symptoms.
+If you experience any mental health problems, such as anxiety or depression, you should also seek treatment.